A Reader writes:

 Some individuals using ozone emitting air cleaners to eliminate the initial odor, as recommended by www.memoryfoammattress.org, reported new toxic byproducts as the oxidant reacted with mattress fumes.

-A couple years after this post, I bought a memory foam mattress, not a Tempurpedic.
+A couple years after this page posted, I bought a memory foam mattress, not a Tempurpedic.

 In my opinion, many bedtime pain sufferers ("fibromylagia"....) have high acetaldehyde levels, which are worsened by fumes outgassing from mattress materials.